 Students in an early childhood education programme are notoriously imaginative and creative — but they need to be given an outlet to express their ideas.
 Art projects with minimal guidelines are one way to help students showcase their own ideas, which is the first step in developing critical thinking and communication skills.

 By giving them free rein, children can take ownership of their work.
 One example of this is when teachers give the children a subject such as ‘the sea’ and then encourage them to create some art work that is linked to the sea.
 Children may choose to paint, draw, build models or use clay.
 Another aspect of this could be a more academic side where children may choose to write a poem, do a presentation of a certain species or make some sea related learning resources to use in the classroom.
 It is these types of opportunities that allow children to find their passions and to take a proactive part in their knowledge and skill acquisition.

-At OWIS, we offer an innovative structure within our early childhood education programme that allows students to discover their strengths and set their own goals.
-We believe that our early childhood education programme sets the foundation for a lifetime love of learning.
+At OWIS Nanyang and One World Preschool, Mountbatten, we offer an innovative structure within our early childhood education programme that allows students to discover their strengths and set their own goals.
+We believe that our happy and engaging preschools in Singapore set the foundation for a lifetime love of learning.